 While it’s very rewarding and humbling, working with this diagnosis can sometimes be more difficult than working with younger adults.

 Your patients with dementia may not recognize you, or understand why you’re trying to do therapy with them.

 Patients may become agitated, aggressive, or refuse working with you.
 It can take you a good amount of time to build a good therapeutic rapport with them.

-Once you get to know what works best for them, you can usually have better outcomes.
+Once you get to know what works best for them, you can improve the outcome of your session.

-One of the hardest parts about treating dementia is that you will not get the same carryover from your interventions that you would get with your patients that do not have dementia.
+One of the hardest parts about treating dementia is that you may not get the same carryover from your interventions that you would get with your patients that do not have dementia.

 For example, a patient who is cognitively intact will understand and remember much more of what you teach them about ADL retraining.

-An individual with a cognitive impairment, however, will not likely remember what you did in your session or carry-over the information.
+An individual with a cognitive impairment, however, may not remember what you did in your session or carry-over the information.

 Interventions for Early Stages of Dementia